nicholas12136/SIUE-ARC-Micro-Mouse/README.md

 <details>
 <summary><b>Click for more extensive rules</b></summary>

-* **Wall Hugging:** It is explicitly mentioned in the rules that steps will be taken to diminish this searching algorithm.
+**Maze Criteria:**
+* No inaccessible locations
-* **Starting Place:** Mouse will always start in one of the four corners, the start square will be bounded on three sides by walls.
+* Mouse will always start in one of the four corners
+* Exactly three starting walls
-* **Finish Line:** Goal is to end up in the four-tile room in the middle, the destination square has only one entrance.
-However, multiple paths to the destination square are allowed and are to be expected.
+* Only one entrance to the center, , multiple paths to the destination square are allowed and are to be expected
+* Has a hollow center, i.e., the center peg has no walls attached to it
+* Has walls attached to every peg except the center peg
+* Is unsolvable by a wall-following robot
+**Time Criteria:**
-* **Don't Pass Go:** If a robot re-enters the start square before entering the destination square on a run that run is aborted and a new run will begin with a new time that starts when the starting square is exited.
+* If a robot re-enters the start square before entering the destination square on a run that run is aborted and a new run will begin with a new time that starts when the starting square is exited.
-* **Infomaxxing:** The robot may, after reaching the destination square, continue to navigate the maze for as long as their total maze time allows.
+* The robot may, after reaching the destination square, continue to navigate the maze for as long as their total maze time allows.
 The time taken will not count toward any run.
-* **Winner Winner Chicken Dinner:** The minimum run time shall be the robot's official time (Dash Attempt).
+* The minimum run time shall be the robot's official time (Dash Attempt).
 </ul>
 </details>